 Strauss-Kahn was supposed to meet with German Chancellor Angela Merkel in Berlin on Sunday to discuss the Greek debt crisis.
-Instead, one of the most powerful men on the planet is in the custody of New York police, facing possible charges of sexual aggression, attempted rape and imprisonment.
+Instead, one of the most powerful men on the planet is in the custody of New York police, facing possible charges of sexual assault, attempted rape and imprisonment.

-"We're all shocked and I am astonished that someone who was going to run for president would do something like this," said Dimitry Dinas, 28, who was with his friends near the Eiffel Tower.
+"We're all shocked, and I am astonished that someone who was going to run for president would do something like this," said Dimitry Dinas, 28, who was with his friends near the Eiffel Tower.
 "Is it an organized plot to frame him?
 That's what we're all wondering."

 Parisian Ludivine Fuerlin says she is disgusted by the news.

 "There's a huge difference between having a mistress and trying to rape a maid in a hotel," she said.
 "It's just not acceptable."

 Strauss-Kahn's attorneys say he will plead not guilty to all charges, and the IMF said John Lipsky, the organization's first deputy managing director, will serve as acting IMF chief.

 Eleanor Beardsley picks up the story for us from Paris.

 ELEANOR BEARDSLEY: Unidentified Woman: (Foreign language spoken)